 If you have your own proprietary data, which you can turn into super cool data visualization, you are potentially giving yourself a really valuable link building asset.
+Journalists in particular love data which is unique and can't be found anywhere else because it can help them craft a story and content which is different.
 You don’t even have to use your own data: you can tap into and use a wealth of public data sources in a unique way.

 Would you feel confident (and proud) doing outreach and getting links?